Samah-K/Kodeco-Capstone/README.md

   Whisk, Whisk
   <br>
 </h1>
-  Whisk, Whisk! is an app that lets users explore new recipes and write down there own recipes
+  Whisk, Whisk! is an app that lets users explore new recipes and write down their own recipes

 ## Features